suikan4github/Akashi-14/README.md

 # Details

-This board connect the compact flash to the NucleoH735ZI FMC as the 8bit true IDE mode.
+This board connects the compact flash to the NucleoH735ZI FMC as the 8bit true IDE mode.
 The connection is depicted below :

 | Compact Flash | H735ZI Pin | H735ZI Functionality |
 |---------------|------------|----------------------|